Information for Researchers

 Our extensive online and print resources are ready for discovery, and we have a broad range of services in place to support you as you build your research profile - for in depth information on those services, please view the Research Services page

 - The Library opening hours vary throughout the year.
-Up to date information is available on the Library website and on the front door of each library.
+Check the library website regularly for updates.

-- For extended opening hours the library will be open for ‘Study Only’ with security.
-Library staff will not be available, but self service machines can be used to borrow and return items.
-PCs and printing facilities are also available.
+- For our extended opening hours the library will open for ‘Study Only’.
+Library staff will not be available, however, self service machines can be used to borrow and return library materials.
+PCs and printing facilities will also be available.

 - DCU Library online resources (eBooks, eJournals) available 24/7